RuBAN-GT/webpack-react-skeleton/README.md

 ## Initialization

-It's common webpack project, for future usage you should install node.js and run:
+It's common webpack project, for future usage You should install node.js and run:

-> npm install
+> yarn install

 ## Usage

-For building your bundle you must run:
+For building your bundle You must run:

-> webpack
+> yarn run build

-or use npm scripts
+Or start development server:

-> npm run build
+> yarn start

 ### Scripts